 Why people self-harm?

-People self harm for a whole host of different reasons, it’s a way of coping with different negative feelings, memories or feeling overwhelmed.
-People who hurt themselves may do so for reasons such as:
+Self-harming is often a way of coping with painful feelings, memories or feeling overwhelmed.
+People self-harm may do so for a whole host of reasons, including:

 - Expressing something painful that they can’t verbalise.